-It is a perfect soup for all seasons--in the summer you can substitute fresh chopped tomatoes for all or some of the canned (you may have to add some extra broth to make up for the lost liquid).
-And this is a great way to use the fragrant basil prevalent in the markets or your own garden.
+It is a perfect soup for all seasons.
+In the summer, you can substitute fresh chopped tomatoes for all or some of the canned, which will add a little but not a lot of time to your prep, and extra broth to make up for the lost liquid.
+And this is a great way to use the abundance of fresh fragrant basil in the markets or your own garden.

-- 2 tsp. olive oil
+- 2 teaspoons olive oil

-- 1 small onion, finely chopped
+- 1 small onion (finely chopped)

-- 1 stalk celery, finely chopped
+- 1 stalk celery (finely chopped)

-- 1 clove garlic, minced
+- 1 clove garlic (minced)

-- 1/2 cup chopped fresh basil
+- 1/2 cup fresh basil (chopped)

-- 1 tsp. fresh thyme leaves
+- 1 teaspoon fresh thyme leaves

-- 2 cups nonfat, low-sodium chicken broth
+- 2 cups nonfat, low-sodium chicken broth (or vegetable broth)

 - Reduce heat and simmer for 10 minutes.
 Remove from heat and allow to cool a little.